 - The Joker from The Dark Knight licks his lips while he talks a lot.
 Word Of God states that this was a result of Heath Ledger being annoyed by the feeling of the scar prosthetics and unconsciously licking at them because of it and after seeing him do it a few times with the full make-up and finding it seriously creepy, they decided to just make it part of the character.

-- The Dark Knight Rises; Bane constantly is grasping the lapels of whatever outfit he's currently wearing.
+- And in The Dark Knight Rises Bane constantly is grasping the lapels of whatever outfit he's currently wearing.
 This is seen when Selina looks back at him before deciding to jump into the Bat, and also when he and his mercenaries are holding the Wayne Enterprises board hostage, among others.

 - Hilbert of Fermats Room would correct the other characters' grammar when they wrote on the chalkboard, adding accent marks (particularly over the letter 'o').